DannaShirley/limitless-flows-blueprint/blueprint/index.md

 ![](images/025.png)

 - ***Default*** - Routing the original question to the expert.
 This part of the flow contains a Call Data Action using the ‘Limitless Push Question’ action.
 This submits the Customer’s question to the Limitless SmartCrowd platform, and it becomes visible to Experts in the GigCX Crowd.
-In the integration the Genesys Conversation ID and Limitless Message ID are exchanged.
+In the integration the Genesys CloudConversation ID and Limitless Message ID are exchanged.

 ![](images/026.png)

-#### **Limitless Expert State**
+#### Limitless Expert State

 This state contains the connectivity and conversation lifecycle management when the conversation is being handled by Expert Crowd via the SmartCrowd platform.

-#### **Enter The Loop:**
+#### Enter The Loop

 After successfully submitting the customer question to Limitless the ‘Limitless Expert’ flow prepares to enter a loop.
 The Loop itself performs one function, to monitor the Limitless side of the conversation - detecting and displaying Expert dialogues to the Customer and monitoring the Lifecycle state of the Limitless message within the SmartCrowd platform and taking appropriate action based on these statuses.